mfthomps/Labtainers/headless-lite/README.md

 Time on the labtainer container is in UTC.
 Make localtime?

 Manage other persistent data, e.g., my_stuff and shared folders for licensed software, e.g., IDAi free volume in cgc lab.
 There we map container dir to a VM dir.
-Here we need to map from container to host.
+Here we need to map from container to host.  **Done for linux in headless-labtainers.sh**

 Fixing add-hosts in labutils to allow add-hosts regardless of docker0 network.

+The following is mostly OBE.
+Revise/remove?
 # Build the labtainer.master File

 Here are the instructions to create a new labtainer.master file.